The Skelters: Development

-On 25 May 2009, the band released its first album, Explain to Me distributed by Pan Vox.
-In the summer of 2009 they performed at the popular river party in Nestorius, at the city of Kastoria.
+On 25 May 2009, the band released its first album Explain to Me distributed by Pan Vox.
+In the summer of 2009 they performed at the popular river party in Nestorio, at the city of Kastoria.
 On October 24, they were chosen to be the opening act for the ZZ Top concert in Athens, where they performed in front of a 10,000 people audience.
 On 22 December 2009 they reappeared at the popular TV show Radio Arvyla where they performed their song "She Is a Liar".
-On 30 December they did a very special one-time tribute Elvis Presley vs Beatles at Mylos Club.
+On 30 December they did a very special one-time tribute Elvis Presley vs The Beatles at Mylos Club.
 A music video for "See How Much I Love You" was released on 18 June 2010.
 On 10 November 2010, they were chosen as the opening act for Pavlov's Dog concert in Thessaloniki.
-Also, on 8 December 2010 the Skelters paid tribute to John Lennon, 30 years after his assassination, with a concert at Mylos Club in Thessaloniki.
+Also, on 8 December 2010 The Skelters paid tribute to John Lennon, 30 years after his assassination, with a concert at Mylos Club in Thessaloniki.
 A music video for "Explain to Me" was released on 19 June 2011.
-On 9 April 2011, they are the open act of the Steve Harley & the Cockney Rebel concert, at Principal club theater, Thessaloniki.
+On 9 April 2011, they are the open act of the Steve Harley & Cockney Rebel concert, at Principal club theater, Thessaloniki.
 From February 2013 till February 2016, the band appeared at Blue Barrel, one of the most famous live stages in Thessaloniki.
-Meanwhile, they often gave live concerts at the historic Malt & Jazz and other places in Thessaloniki.
+Meanwhile, they often gave live concerts at the historic Malt N΄ Jazz and other places in Thessaloniki.
 In 2016, Stavros Amanatidis leaves the band and is replaced by Kostis Vogiatzoglou.

-A music video for "Win This Fight" was released on 10 October 2016.
+On October 10, 2016, the band released their first official music video for the song "Win This Fight", followed by the release of their second album, Revive, on October 31, 2016.
 In November 2016 they released a promo video for the song "You Showed Me".
 In May 2017 they released a promo video for "What I'm Gonna Do".
 On 16 June 2017 they played as guest band at Principal Club Theater in Thessaloniki with Nazareth.
 In 2019 for the needs of the theatrical performance "Football, The game of humanity" they are asked and record the song "We Are The Champions" by Queen where it was played in every performance.
-On November 29, 2021, on the occasion of the 20th anniversary of the death of George Harrison, they publish on Youtube their cover of the song "All Things Must Pass".
-In February 2022 they publish on Youtube another studio cover of the song "Let Me Roll It" by Paul McCartney On August 31, 2022, they performed a live tribute to Elvis Presley and the Beatles at "Para thin' alos" in Aretsou Beach.
+On November 29, 2021, on the occasion of the 20th anniversary of the death of George Harrison, they publish on YouΤube their cover of the song "All Things Must Pass".
+In February 2022 they publish on YouΤube another studio cover of the song "Let Me Roll It" by Paul McCartney On August 31, 2022, they performed a live tribute to Elvis Presley and The Beatles at "Para thin' alos" in Aretsou Beach.
+In June 2023, the band performed at Matala Festival, where it presented a tribute to The Beatles.
+In 2023, the band ended its collaboration with long-time bassist Thodoris Nikolaou, who had been a member for 20 years.
+Since then, Αngel Harvits has taken over bass duties in both live performances and studio recordings.